Weak-measurement-induced asymmetric dephasing: manifestation of intrinsic measurement chirality

-\emph{Characterization and classification of dephasing.}---Note that $\mathfrak{M}=\mathbb{I}+\Lambda/N+O(N^{-2})$, where $\mathbb{I}$ stands for the identity matrix and $\Lambda$ is a constant matrix.
-Hence, $\lim_{N\rightarrow\infty}\left(\mathfrak{M}^{N}\right)=\exp(\Lambda)$ does not depend on $N$.
-It would thus be tempting to denote $\alpha^{(d)}$ and $\bar{\chi}^{(d)}$ geometrical since they do not depend on the protocol duration (number of measurements).
-Such an identification would be erroneous, as can be easily seen from the following argument: For $C=0$, our measurement-induced evolution is equivalent to \emph{non-adiabatic} Hamiltonian evolution.
+\emph{Classification of dephasing.}---In light of Eq.~(\ref{eq:av_phase_via_M4x4^N}), it is tempting to denote $\alpha^{(d)}$ and $\bar{\chi}^{(d)}$ geometrical since they do not depend on the protocol duration (number of measurements).
+Such an identification would be erroneous, as can be easily seen from the following argument: For $C=0$ (equivalently, $S=0$ in Eq.~(\ref{eq:Kraus_C,A})), our measurement-induced evolution is equivalent to \emph{non-adiabatic} Hamiltonian evolution (readout $r=1$ never occurs; the back-action with the Kraus operator $\mathcal{M}_{\mathbf{n}}^{(0)}$ is equivalent to a Hamiltonian rotation).
 While the accumulated phase in that case does not scale with $N$, it is known that it admits a non-trivial separation into the dynamical and geometrical components \cite{Aharonov1987, [See also ] Wood2020}.
-At the same time these dynamical and geometrical components behave non-trivially with respect to directionality reversal, $d\rightarrow-d$, which hinders a simple classification based on symmetry properties.
-Here we do not delve deeper into this classification issue \citep{LongPaperFoot} but rather focus on the behavior of dephasing and the measurement-induced phase.
+At the same time, these dynamical and geometrical components behave non-trivially with respect to directionality reversal, $d\rightarrow-d$, which hinders a simple classification based on symmetry properties.
+Here we do not delve deeper into this classification issue \citep{LongPaperFoot} but rather focus on the behavior of dephasing and the measurement-induced phase in the context of directionality reversal.